• Share this:

 Even moderate drinking can increase the risk of certain types of cancer, and heavy drinking significantly raises the likelihood of developing cancer.
 For those who are concerned about their cancer risk, it may be best to reduce alcohol consumption further or quit drinking altogether.

-How to Protect Yourself from Alcohol-Related Cancer Risk
+How Can You Protect Yourself from Alcohol-Related Cancer Risk?

 Limit or Eliminate Alcohol Consumption: The most effective way to reduce your cancer risk is to limit alcohol intake.
 If you don't drink, don't start.
 If you do drink, consider cutting back on the amount and frequency.